FaizanMughal/flak_m/Readme.md

  - UT-like player movement physics
  - Visual recoil affecting aim (improved A_Swing from Soundless Mound, can be toggled)
+ - UT-like weapon dropping style

 ## In progress

  - General polishing, bugfixing and rebalancing
  - Add some more effects
    - Lava/Slime footstep sounds?
+ - UT gore system (toggleable)

+## Future plans

  - Additional model optimization and cleanup (optional, not needed for 1.0)
    - Trim out unused animations (this one is going to be very time-consuming)
-   - Re-export models using umodelextract to correct the "mangling" caused by using umodel (inconsistent texture indices, extra texture groups)
-   - Fix some oddly-oriented triangles (e.g. some parts of the flak cannon, can be easily noticed when using invisibility)
    - Recenter the backpack mesh (it was a complete hack job to begin with)
- - UT gore system (toggleable)
- - Change the way inventory items are dropped to be more UT-like (using the freshly merged Inventory.OnDrop feature)

-## Future plans

  - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented
  - Add player models once GZDoom gets a well deserved model animation system